 Made from kitchen store cupboard basics, this quick healthy chicken stew is a perfect one pot recipe to satisfy even the hungriest of mouths.

 And its long days at work that I’ve been having a lot of lately.

 Particularly with training for the Great Scottish Run.

 So, if you’re with me and you’re nodding away too, then you’ll find this recipe a perfect dinner solution which doesn’t require much thought or much attention either!

-For us, chicken often features in many of my recipes; it’s simple, easy and healthy when you need something quick like this healthy chicken stew or my chicken curry in a hurry recipe.
+For us, chicken features in many of my recipes.
+It’s simple, easy and healthy when you need something quick.

 Having a huge pot of this quick healthy chicken stew, pre-made earlier in the morning on the day of the Great Scottish Run, sitting on the stove, was a welcome and much needed sight to return to! 🙂